colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 {% endhighlight %}

-Nothing fancy, but it is important to note that the `#time` field will get replaced at the runtime with the timestamp of when the browser fetched the specific partial.
-We will this way track which pages are requested, and which are cached.
+Nothing fancy, but it is important to note that the `#time` field will get replaced at runtime with the timestamp of when the browser fetched the specific partial.
+This way, we can track which pages are requested, and which are cached.

 Now, let's get to some JavaScript